OfficeDev/script-lab-2017/CONTRIBUTING.md

     yarn global add nodemon
 ~~~

 Note: the installation of Node JS and Yarn add paths to your operating system's PATH variable.
-Therefore, in some cases you may log off and log in from your System to get Node JS and Yarn work withing Visual Studio.
+Therefore, in some cases you may log off and log in from your System to get Node JS and Yarn work withing Visual Studio Code.

 ## Build steps: